If you're looking for a tasty way to add protein and flavor to your meal, you need to look no further than pork.

 - Cholesterol: 80 mg

-On the other hand, pork tenderloin is a very lean cut with very little fat and is, therefore, lower in calories.
+Pork tenderloin is a very lean cut with very little fat and is, therefore, lower in calories.
 It also has a good amount of protein and iron.

 100 grams of pork tenderloin has the following nutrition, according to the U.S. Department of Agriculture (USDA):